yoyoyoseob/multi-threading-lab-ios-0615-public/README.md

 ## Instructions

-### Intro
+### Intro (Everything in VC)

-  1. Randomly change the background color every .25 seconds.
-I'd recommend using `NSTimer scheduledTimerWithTimeInterval:target:selector:userInfo:repeats:`
+  1. Randomly change the background color of `self.view` every .25 seconds.
+I'd recommend using `NSTimer scheduledTimerWithTimeInterval:target:selector:userInfo:repeats:` [Here is an awesome Tutorial](http://ios-blog.co.uk/tutorials/objective-c-using-nstimer/).
   2. First lets do this all synchronously.
 On tap of the search button, parse the included CSV file and display the lat,long, City, State,county and state flag in the appropriate locations.
+A CSV is a comma separated Value file.
+Take a look at it and you'll see what it looks like.
+First you'll need to separate each line out using `componentsSeparatedByString`.
+Keep in mind "\n" is new line.
+Once you have each line, you'll have to separate each column by comma to get the appropriate field.
+Same thing, different separater string.
   3. If you run this on your phone, you'll notice that the disco background stops updating!
 Oh no!
 So let's multi-thread this.
 Put the lookup on the background thread.
-Implement this however you'd like
+And everything should work fine!

 ### Advanced

   1. So let's switch the ADVANCED tests by adding the ADVANCED preprocessor macro.
+Click on the project name, then go to Build Settings.
+Search for Preprocessor and you'll get a `Preprocessor Macros` field.
+Double click and add `ADVANCED`.
   2. Our view controller shouldn't be doing any of this csv processing in the ViewController.
 That sort of data processing belongs in models.
 Create an `FISZipCode` object.
 This object should have the following fields:

     ```